davidroberto/react-redux-clean-architecture-tdd-eda-vertical-slices/README.md

 end

 ```
-3. Writing the first acceptance test based on the scenario ([here](https://github.com/davidroberto/react-redux-clean-architecture-tdd-eda-vertical-slices/blob/main/src/exercice/features/create-exercice/create-exercice.use-case.spec.ts)): red
+3. Writing the first acceptance test based the scenario.  ([here](https://github.com/davidroberto/react-redux-clean-architecture-tdd-eda-vertical-slices/blob/main/src/exercice/features/create-exercice/create-exercice.use-case.spec.ts)): red
 4. Implementation of the use case using baby steps (green)
 5. Refactoring the code (refactor)
+6. Writing a second acceptance test

-The unit tests are socials with the use case as the starting point and assert against the current state with selectors.
+The unit tests here are usually socials (and can serve as specifications) with the use case as the starting point and assert against the current state with selectors.

 ### Execution flow: <a id="execution-flow"></a>